image

 Amherst College

-The unique qualities of Amherst College attract students from around the nation.
-For example, Amherst College requires students to take few general requirements, a process known as open curriculum.
+Amherst College has several unique qualities that attract students from around the nation and world.
+For example, Amherst College requires students to take only a few general requirements, a process known as open curriculum.
 Students are only required to complete credits for their major and a freshmen seminar.
 Most classes at Amherst College average 15 students.
 As a result, professors are more accessible to students.

-Students have plenty of opportunities to socialize at Amherst College since there are over 100 student organizations on campus.
-Starting new clubs at Amherst College is simple.
-Most students live on campus, so it’s easy to make new friends at Amherst College.
+Students have plenty of opportunity to socialize and mingle at Amherst College since there are over 100 student organizations on campus.
+Starting new clubs at Amherst College is simple and available to all students.
+Most students live on campus, so it’s also easy to make new friends at Amherst College.

 Higher education is expensive; however, Amherst College is dedicated to making college affordable for admitted students.
 Scholarships, loans, and federal grants are available for students relying on financial assistance.